-- Place jars of milk in a pressure canner and attach canner lid.
+- Place jars of milk in a pressure canner and attach the canner lid.
 Turn the stove onto a med-high heat and allow the canner to heat and the steam to vent for ten minutes.

 - Turn the stove off and let the canner de-pressurize naturally.
-Remove jars and set on a towel on the counter to cool.
+Remove jars and set them on a towel on the counter to cool.

 - After 24 hours, remove rings and check seals.

-Dehydrated Milk and Eggs: Great Long-term Storage Option Using Minimal Space
+Dehydrated: Great Long-term Storage Option Using Minimal Space